-The overall aim of risk-oriented spatial planning is to achieve the greatest reduction of the most unacceptable risks in the most cost-efficient way, and to decide which risks are acceptable if weighted against benefits that may arise from taking those risks.

-• Risk reduction and avoidance should be strengthened by intensifying the following approaches:

-• Direct risk precaution by keeping highly vulnerable areas and areas required for risk prevention free from development

-• Indirect risk precaution by steering development to areas with no or only little vulnerabilitv

-• Determining adequate construction regulations and safety measures in local development plans

-• For existing settlements and infrastructures with distinct vulnerability, adequate technical protection measures have to be taken.
-However, espe-
+- The overall aim of risk-oriented spatial planning is to achieve the greatest reduction of the most unacceptable risks in the most cost-efficient way, and to decide which risks are acceptable if weighted against benefits that may arise from taking those risks. - Risk reduction and avoidance should be strengthened by intensifying the following approaches: - Direct risk precaution by keeping highly vulnerable areas and areas required for risk prevention free from development - Indirect risk precaution by steering development to areas with no or only little vulnerability - Determining adequate construction regulations and safety measures in local development plans - For existing settlements and infrastructures with distinct vulnerability, adequate technical protection measures have to be taken.
+However, especially extensive measures should undergo a cost-benefit analysis. - A "risk dialogue" should be initiated between administration and the public.
+This process should inform inhabitants and land owners about the on-site risks and the individual responsibility for risk precaution.